 Always encourage your people to contribute to your intranet community if they feel they have something valuable to share.

 While we’re on the topic of intranet content ideas, no one is a better authority over your company than you.
 Your company intranet should reflect that with valuable, timely, and relevant information to help departments do their jobs well.
 Encourage department heads to post helpful articles, case studies, and make sure documents are updated.
 By providing teams with content they care about, the employee intranet becomes a place they want to go to.

 Encouraging everyone to post information is the first step.
 Keeping tabs on its impact is the next step.
 Surveys and forums are excellent options to get direct feedback from staff, but it’s also valuable to keep an eye on analytics.
 Identify what your employees are viewing and if they like it by the number of “likes”, “shares”, “sentiment”, and comments a post receives—all tracked in your analytics tool.

 If you decide to refresh your platform, whether it’s a new intranet design or internal communication strategy, this data will give you a better idea about what’s working and what needs improvement.

-31. Segment your intranet into spaces, departments, or groups.
+31. Segment your employee intranet into spaces, departments, or groups.

 If you have a lot of departments, such as sales, marketing, and IT, you’ll want to segment your company intranet so your teams are organized.
 Here enters digital workspaces (or spaces).